House with an Orchard

 For example, the proposed open plan relationship between dining and cooking will improve the building’s capacity for family interaction and entertaining.
 Taking cues from the immediate and historic agricultural heritage of the site, visual and meaningful connectivity with food provenance is key to the extension’s relationship with the kitchen garden and orchard beyond.

-Planning permission was achieved in July 2019 and work commenced on site at the end of last year, with an anticipated completion date of late 2020.
+Planning permission was achieved in July 2019 and work commenced on site at the end of last year, with practical completion culminating at the turn of this year.

 Project Team: Tim Hare, Karl Bowers, Charlie Hope, Joe Manuel, Charlie Whittington